salesforce/apollo/README.md

 ### Your IDE and Maven code generation

-Due to the code generation requirements (really, I can't do jack about them, so complaining is silly), the generation phase can occasionally cause interesting issues with your IDE whne you import Apollo.
+Due to the code generation requirements (really, I can't do jack about them, so complaining is silly), the generation phase can occasionally cause interesting issues with your IDE when you import Apollo.
 I work with Eclipse, and things are relatively fine with the current releases.
 However, there are sometimes synchronization issues in Eclipse Maven integration that invalidates the generated code and that may require an additional *generate-sources* pass.
-Apollo is a multi-module project and be sure you're leaving time for the asynchronous build process to complete.
+Apollo is a multimodule project and be sure you're leaving time for the asynchronous build process to complete.

 I have no idea about IntellJ or Visual Code, so you're on your own there.